backdrop-contrib/bueditor/README.txt

 - HOW TO INSTALL:
 1) Copy editor directory to your modules directory.
-2) Enable the module at: admin/modules.
+2) Enable the module at module administration page.
 3) Add/edit editors and buttons at: admin/settings/bueditor.
 4) There is the default editor you can use as a starting point.
 5) You may install IMCE module to use it as a file/image browser in editor's image & link dialogs.